genius101/Assignments/README.md

-# Zuri Assignments 3 to 5 to be pushed to this Repo
+# Zuri Assignments 3 to be pushed

+This contains a project about using flexbox